 Maintaining an infrastructure to access cash has been identified as a critical issue.
 According to data published by the House of Commons, the number of bank branches has been falling steadily.
 In March 2020, there were 9,560 bank branches or building society branches in the U.K., a 28% decline since 2012 (see Graph 1).
 In addition, there were 11,638 Post Offices, which often act as an alternative to bank branches.

 Graph 1.
 United Kingdom: Number of Bank and Building Society Branches, 1986-2020.

-According to Link, who operates the vast majority of cash machines in the U.K., the total number of ATMs peaked at 70,588 in 2015 and has dropped to 54,574 at the end of 2020 (see Graph 2).
+According to Link, who operates the vast majority of cash machines in the U.K., the total number of ATMs peaked at 70,588 in 2015 and has dropped to 54,574 at the end of 2020, a 29% decline (see Graph 2).
 The numbers for 2020 do not include ATMs that were temporarily closed due to the coronavirus crisis.

 Graph 2.
 United Kingdom: Free to use ATMs (blue) and pay to use ATMs (red), 1998-2020.

 The five leading British banks (Barclays, Natwest, Lloyds, Santander, and HSBC) and the Post Office are trialing bank hubs across eight communities to ensure residents and businesses have access to cash.
 The hubs include an ATM, a cash deposit machine (CDM), and the banks each provide a staff member one day per week to assist with more complex transactions.